Treshaun/Machine-Learning/TP5/README.md

 Notes

+- This TP uses the global virtual environment (`.venv`) located at the repository root.
 - The script prints training metrics and shows a small Matplotlib window with sample predictions.
 - You can also run the TP using the launcher from the repo root: